kissgyorgy/my-stars/README.md

 - [jloughry/BANCStar](https://github.com/jloughry/BANCStar) - BANCStar source code
 - [tenacityteam/tenacity-legacy](https://github.com/tenacityteam/tenacity-legacy) - THIS REPO IS NOT MAINTAINED ANYMORE.
 Please see https://codeberg.org/tenacityteam/tenacity for Tenacity, which is maintained.
 - [tonybaloney/Pyjion](https://github.com/tonybaloney/Pyjion) - Pyjion - A JIT for Python based upon CoreCLR
-- [organicmaps/organicmaps](https://github.com/organicmaps/organicmaps) - 🍃 Organic Maps is a free Android & iOS offline maps app for travelers, tourists, hikers, and cyclists.
+- [organicmaps/organicmaps](https://github.com/organicmaps/organicmaps) - 🍃 Organic Maps is a free Android & iOS offline maps app for more than 6M travelers, tourists, hikers, and cyclists.
 It uses crowd-sourced OpenStreetMap data and is developed with love by the community.
 No ads, no tracking, no data collection, no crapware.
 Please donate to support the development!
 - [microsoft/WindowsAppSDK](https://github.com/microsoft/WindowsAppSDK) - The Windows App SDK empowers all Windows desktop apps with modern Windows UI, APIs, and platform features, including back-compat support, shipped via NuGet.
 - [pixie-io/pixie](https://github.com/pixie-io/pixie) - Instant Kubernetes-Native Application Observability
 - [ClickHouse/ClickHouse](https://github.com/ClickHouse/ClickHouse) - ClickHouse® is a real-time analytics database management system